anupam2005/AzureCertificationPrep/README.md

 The **Cost Management tool** in Azure is **supported by all subscriptions** on Azure.

+The **TCO (Total Cost of Ownership) calculator** is used to **compare costs between our on-premises solutions and the Azure cloud equivalent of these solutions**.
+We could use this tool to inform the customer of the possible cost savings involved with moving their workloads to Azure.

+In Azure, there are **3 billing zones.** Data **ingress is always free,** but data **egress has a cost, unless it is egress within the same billing zone**.

 ## 13. Support
 -------

 Service-level agreements are implicit for all Azure paid services.
 You get an SLA included with every subscription level and support level.
 In general, there are no SLAs associated with free products on Azure.

+For all **Virtual Machines** that have two or more instances deployed across **two or more Availability Zones** in the same Azure region, we guarantee you will have Virtual Machine Connectivity to at least one instance at least **99.99%** of the time.

+For all **Virtual Machines** that have two or more instances deployed in the **same Availability Set or in the same Dedicated Host Group**, we guarantee you will have Virtual Machine Connectivity to at least one instance at least **99.95%** of the time.

+For any **Single Instance Virtual Machine using Premium SSD or Ultra Disk** for all Operating System Disks and Data Disks, we guarantee you will have Virtual Machine Connectivity of at least **99.9%**.

+For any **Single Instance Virtual Machine using Standard SSD Managed Disks** for Operating System Disk and Data Disks, we guarantee you will have Virtual Machine Connectivity of at least **99.5%**.

+For any **Single Instance Virtual Machine using Standard HDD Managed Disks** for Operating System Disks and Data Disks, we guarantee you will have Virtual Machine Connectivity of at least **95%**.

 The Azure Q&A articles provide answers to a range of the most commonly asked questions.
 In particular, the focus is on foundational answers or answers to popular questions that are seen again and again.